-Our main objective is set out in the Health and Social Work Professions Order 2001.
-The objective is "to safeguard the health and well-being of persons using or needing the services of registrants".
-To fulfil this public protection role, we:
+Our over-arching objective is set out in Article 3(4) of the Health and Social Work Professions Order 2001.
+That objective is "the protection of the public".
+To fulfil that objective, we:

-- set standards for the education and training, professional skills, conduct, performance and ethics of registrants; - keep a register of professionals who meet those standards: - approve programmes which professionals must complete before they can register with us; and - take action when professionals on our Register do not meet our standards.
+- set standards for the education and training, professional skills, conduct, performance and ethics of registrants; - keep a register of professionals who meet those standards; - approve programmes which professionals must complete before they can register with us; and - take action when professionals on our Register do not meet our standards.